 Have extended conversations with vendors during the fashion show.

-When the fashion show begins, all bridal show attendees make head over to watch.
+When the fashion show begins, most bridal show attendees will head over to watch.
 This is a great time to circle back to that vendor you really want to learn more about.

 Prepare yourself for information overload.
 Bring a pen and quickly jot down notes on the literature you receive from each vendor.
 Better yet, bring a second pen of a different color and use that for the vendors that really capture your interest.
-Alternatively, you can bring a second bag for filtering the literature you receive.
+Alternatively, just use your smart phone; I’m sure there is an app for that.

 Bring a bottled water and snacks.